-HUD has developed census-tract based areas called R/ECAPs, or racially/ethnically concentrated areas of poverty.
+HUD has developed census-tract based areas called R/ECAPs, or Racially/Ethnically Concentrated Areas of Poverty.
 These areas have a non-white population of more than 50 percent as well as 40 percent or more of the population living under the poverty line.
-According to the following map, there are no racially/ethnically concentrated areas of poverty in Merced.